-We’re not going to lie, we’re not the biggest fans of trunk mount racks – something about all those straps and hooks to the car that just feels weird – but we’re very willing to admit that that’s a personal preference and there are some very well-designed and easy to use trunk mount bike racks for your SUV in the market.
+We’re not going to lie, we’re not the biggest fans of trunk-mount racks – something about all those straps and hooks to the car that just feels weird – but we’re very willing to admit that that’s a personal preference and there are some very well-designed and easy to use trunk mount bike racks for SUVs on the market.
 We suggest you look at the Allen Sports Premier 2-Bike Trunk Rack.

-While you do find 4 bike trunk mounts on the market the shear nature of this mount actually dictates that most trunk mount systems are designed to carry 2 bikes or less, and that make sense.
-4 Bikes on a single rack presents quite a weight and we suggest you look at a hitch mount system if you need to cary more bikes.
+While you do find four bike trunk mounts on the market the sheer nature of this mount actually dictates that most trunk-mount systems are designed to carry two bikes or less, and that makes sense.
+Four Bikes on a single rack present quite a weight and we suggest you look at a hitch mount system if you need to carry more bikes.

-Allen Sports Premier 2-Bike Trunk Rack fits most all sedans, hatchbacks, minivans and SUV’s.
-They come with Allen’s patented quick snap set-up system which makes it easy to do your in initial fitting and getting the rack onto the vehicle.
-On this rack the arms are 12 inches long and can accommodate 2 bikes at a combined 70 lbs.
+Allen Sports Premier 2-Bike Trunk Rack fits almost all sedans, hatchbacks, minivans, and SUVs.
+They come with Allen’s patented quick snap set-up system, which makes it easy to do your initial fitting and get the rack onto the vehicle.
+On this rack, the arms are 12 inches long and can accommodate 2 bikes at a combined 70 lbs.

 SUV Spare Tire Bike Racks

 If your SUV carries a rear spare tire and you only need to carry one or two bikes, a spare tire bike rack might be a good solution.
 These are easy to install.
 Just like the trunk bike racks, spare tire racks also strap onto the back wheel and are light, compact, and easy to store.
 Chances are your spare tire tilts away before you can access your car from the rear or in some cases the tire is attached to your rear door.
 Some spare tire bike racks are actually designed to allow you easy access to the rear of your vehicle even with the bike mounted.